Skip to content

 The catch is compliance.
 HIPAA coverage, which healthcare practices, therapists, and any business handling health information needs, is available only through Phonely's enterprise tier via a separate Business Associate Agreement, not the $50 Starter plan.
 Regulated businesses cannot simply pay the advertised price and be covered; they have to move up to enterprise and negotiate a BAA.
 Businesses outside healthcare are unaffected by this.

-Phonely supports voice, SMS, and chat but not WhatsApp.
+Phonely supports voice, SMS, and chat.
 The $0.25/minute overage is reasonable, sitting between Trillet's $0.20 and Dialzara's $0.48.
 For businesses that want to test AI call answering with zero upfront cost, Phonely's free tier is the obvious starting point, but moving into regulated work means paying for an enterprise tier where Trillet includes compliance at $49.

 Best for: Businesses wanting to test AI reception for free, or non-regulated businesses with moderate call volume.